Roblox CEO podcasts about the rise of the metaverse

 The tech of the future

-“[We have] a game engine, c++, a lot of graphics experience, and build a lot of back end apps–the majority of our engineers are probably working on back end systems,” Sturman said.
+“[We have] a game engine, C++, a lot of graphics experience, and build a lot of back end apps — the majority of our engineers are probably working on back end systems,” Sturman said.
 “Whether you’re trying to build the platform software, or building the translation app or the content management app, what works best at Roblox is when folks come in because of the technical challenges, not because you want to major in a specific technology.
 A lot of what we do here is fairly custom to us because of the uniqueness of the problems.”

-Sturman said that, eventually, the way the company could scale its platform to the highest level is by jointly designing hardware and software together.
+Sturman said that eventually, the way the company could scale its platform to the highest level is by jointly designing hardware and software together.
 That might be a bit of a scare for the console makers and phone makers out there.

 “As we think about how we massively scale the game engine – that really will end up being a hardware-software codesign,” Sturman said.
 “And accessibility to custom hardware has skyrocketed in the industry as a whole, and that’s something I fully expect we will take advantage of and use those trends moving forward.
 But doing it in a way where we’re thinking about that vertical design of the whole game engine.”